 In 2014 Minnesota became the first state to pass and successfully implement the Beagle Freedom Bill.
-Since then, California, Nevada, Connecticut, New York, and most recently Illinois have all passed similar laws.
-In 2018 Rescue + Freedom Project is supporting similar bills in Delaware, Hawaii, Indiana, Iowa, Maryland, Massachusetts, as well as the Humane Cosmetics Act, a proposed federal ban on animal testing for cosmetics in the US.
+Since then, California, Connecticut, Delaware, Illinois, Maryland, Nevada, New York, and Rhode Island have all passed similar laws.
+In 2018 Rescue + Freedom Project is supporting similar bills in Indiana, Iowa, Massachusetts, and New Jersey, as well as the Humane Cosmetics Act, a proposed federal ban on animal testing for cosmetics in the US.
 If you live in one of these states please sign the petition, email, write, and call your representatives or personally lobby at the capitol.
 Also, contact your representatives in Congress and tell them you want the National Institutes of Health (NIH) to implement a Research Animal Adoption Policy for all publicly funded animal experimentation, and urge their support for the Humane Cosmetics Act.

 WHAT THIS BILL DOES:

-• This bill would allow New York to demonstrate that it sets a gold standard for research ethics and animal welfare.
+• States which pass this bill demonstrate their high standard for research ethics and animal welfare.

-• This bill helps bridge the differences between people over the controversial issue of animal testing in a very reasonable manner.
+• This life-saving bill finds common ground among people otherwise at odds over the controversial issue of animal testing.

-• This bill allows for the waiver of all liability from the research laboratory and offers them protection with complete confidentiality if they so choose.
+• This bill protects research laboratories from liability and offers complete confidentiality if they so choose.